Project Domains and Categories of Computer Science Projects

 Mini Projects

-- Scope: Typically smaller in scale and duration, mini projects focus on a single concept, feature, or technology.
+- Scope: Mini projects are typically smaller in scope and duration, generally only dedicated to one concept, feature, or technology.

 - Objectives: Designed to build foundational skills, introduce frameworks, or explore new programming languages or tools.